Boilermate

 The principle is simple, although

 achieving it is somewhat more complex.
-This contradictory scenario
+What appears to be a contradictory scenario

 take pre-heated water from the thermal store (which is open vented)